AdaCore/ada-spark-rfcs/considered/rfc-generalized-finalization.md

 ### Finalized tagged types

-Aspects are inherited by derived types and optionally overriden by those.
+Aspects are inherited by derived types.
 The compiler-generated calls to the user-defined operations should then be dispatching whenever it makes sense, i.e. the object in question is of classwide type and the class includes at least one finalized-type.

 However note that for simplicity, it is forbidden to change the value of any of those new aspects in derived types.